eeallen09/election-analysis/README.md

 ## Election Audit Summary

-### The Python script created for this audit can be used to automate anlyses for any election, to include other congressional districts, local elections, and even senatorial districts.
+### The Python script created for this audit can be used to automate analyses for any election, to include other congressional districts, local elections, and even senatorial districts.
+With just a few simple modifications, this script could be used in any election.

 1) Modification 1 - File Loaded

+### The script can be modified to load the csv file with another districts' election data.

     ![Load_File](Resources/Load_File.png)

-2) Modification 2 - Standardization of Rows
+2) Modification 2 - Organization of Data (Columns)

+### If other districts organize their data differently, the script can be modified to pull the candidate and county names from the appropriate columns.

    ![Row](Resources/Row.png)

-3) Modification 3 - Adjust occurences of "County" to appropriate jurisdiction
+3) Modification 3 - Use of "County" in Script

+### References to "County" could be modified in the script to reflect the appropriate jurisdiction, such a "Town" for a local election.

    ![County_Occurrences](Resources/County_Occurrences.png)